aenarete/KitePodModels.jl/README.md

 ## Provides

-- functions to initialize the simulator, to update the set values and to read the actual values
+- functions to initialize the model, to update the set values and to read the actual values
 - a function on_timer() that needs to be called once per time step
 - a function to convert the actual depower value into change of angle of attack